Five Things I Learned in Creative Writing Class

 Here’s the thing about a creative writing class: everyone in the room wants to be there.
 They chose to be there.
 So, there’s a lot of enthusiasm and passion.
 For the first time in my life, I found myself completely surrounded with people with whom I shared a passion.

 More importantly, there’s plenty of support and camaraderie.
 Prior to taking this class, I had shown a few pieces of my writing to friends and family, who mostly just nodded and said that it was good or that I was talented.
 In class, I was surrounded by other writers who were eager and interested to read what I had written and the best part was that they offered suggestions that would make my writing even better!
-I can’t stress enough how warm and supportive I’ve found writers to be over the years.
-It’s an honor to be part of such a tight community.
+I can’t stress enough how warm I’ve found writers to be over the years.
+It’s an honor to be part of such a supportive community.

 4. Nothing can replace a mentor